Oracle results ease IT spending worries

-Oracle Corp's strong results would help pacify investors worried about macroeconomic weaknesses hurting the world's No. 3 software maker, and the departure of a senior sales executive, analysts said.
+June 19 Oracle Corp's ORCL.O strong results would help pacify investors worried about macro economic weaknesses hurting the world's No. 3 software maker, and the departure of a senior sales executive, analysts said.

 The company reported results much before schedule after news of the pending departure of a senior sales executive Keith Block fueled concerns that business was stagnating.